rcmdnk/ec2/README.md

   --spot-instance, -S                Set 1 to launch a spot instance.
   --ssh-key, -k                      Key for ssh.
   --ssh-user, -u                     User for ssh.
   --template-id, -T                  Assign template id.
+If not given, not templated is used.
-If '' or 'select' is passed, it is selected interactively.
+                                     If 'select' is passed, it is selected interactively.
   --user-data, -U                    user data file for luanch (run-instances),
                                      e.g: file:///path/to/your/user/data/script
   --verbose, -v                      Set 1 to run as verbose mode (show executing commands.)